The Industries of the Future

 The Industries of the Future is a 2016 non-fiction book written by Alec Ross, an American technology policy expert and the former Senior Advisor for Innovation to Secretary of State Hillary Clinton during her time as Secretary of State.
-Ross is also a senior fellow at Columbia University, a former night-shift janitor, and a Baltimore teacher.
-Ross launched a campaign for the Governor of Maryland in 2017.
 The book explores the forces that will change the world in robotics, genetics, digital currency, coding and big data.
+The editors for the book were Jonathan Karp and Jonathan Cox of Simon & Schuster.

 Overview

-The Industries of the Future by Senior Policy Advisor Alec Ross explores the geopolitical, cultural and generational changes that will be driven by the key industries over the next twenty years.
-Ross is a Distinguished Visiting Fellow at Johns Hopkins University and was the Senior Advisor for Innovation to Secretary of State Hillary Clinton.
-During his time as Senior Advisor for Innovation he visited forty-one countries looking at the technological advances.
-He has been a guest lecturer at a number of institutions including the United Nations, University of Oxford, Harvard Law School, and Stanford Business School.
-Ross started his career as a teacher through Teach for America and in 2000 he co-founded a technology-focused nonprofit organization called One Economy.

 The book explores several industries including robotics, genetics, coding and big data.
 Ross explores how advances in robotics and life sciences will change the way we live—robots, artificial intelligence and machine learning will have impact on our lives.
 According to Ross, dramatic advances in life sciences will increase our life expectancy—but not all will benefit from such changes.
 Ross spends time exploring "Code" and how the codefication of money and also weapons (computer security) will both benefit and potentially disrupt our international economies.
-Ross also looks at how data will be "the raw material of the information age."
+Ross also looks at how data will be "the raw material of the information age".

-Ross also focuses on globalization and geopolitical economics.
-He explores how competitiveness and how societies, families and individuals will need to thrive.
-Ross gives attention to the importance of women stating that "the states and societies that do the most for women are those that will be best positioned to compete and succeed in the industries of the future."
-The book also touches on how to prepare children for "success in a world of increasing change and competition."